-Mr. Ang earned his master's degree from the University of Pennsylvania.
-He holds a bachelor's degree in Industrial Engineering degree from the University of the Philippines.
+Mr. Ang earned his master's degree in Business Administration (with Distinction) from the Wharton School of Business, University of Pennsylvania.
+He graduated with a bachelor's degree in Industrial Engineering from the University of the Philippines, graduating summa cum laude.